 When you are ready to continue your education, choose a well-established program with world class faculty.
 The Department of Criminal Justice at UCM was founded in 1962 and has stayed true to its roots while continuing to innovate and keep pace with today’s criminal justice agencies.
+The CJC graduate program is one of the most flexible you will find, offering classes 100% online or face to face in Warrensburg or Lee's Summit.
+See the rotation of course offerings below!

 Earning a Master of Science in Criminal Justice will provide you with the knowledge and skills to excel in your chosen career field.
 This program is designed for those who wish to enter and/or progress in a criminal justice agency, seek a position of leadership, research, or teaching in criminal justice.
 As a graduate of our program, you will be able to: